 Assessment is crucial in responding to the learning needs of my students.
 I believe that frequent assessment informs my instruction and communicates to students and parents a measurement of understanding.
-The College Board curriculum provide the content and formative and summative assessments give a clear picture of student progress.
+The College Board curriculum provides the content and formative/ summative assessments give a clear picture of student progress.
 Formative assessments improve learning because they show students how they need to improve and provide encouragement in the areas of success.
 Summative assessments are used to monitor the overall learning and assign a grade.

 Formative assessments and assignments are used to inform students, parents and myself how well they are mastering the standards before taking a summative assessment.
 They are used as part of the instructional process to provide information needed to adjust teaching and learning while they are happening.
 Formative assignments can be quizzes but also graphic organizers, practice problems/questions, short videos with imbedded questions, and questions based on readings or notes.
-Formative assessments are entered into aeries under the category "notes check and practice" so that the scores can be communicated to students and parents but are only 5% of the over all letter grade.
-Often the score is a completion grade and does not indicate the quality of the work, only that an attempt was made.
+Formative assessments are entered into aeries under the category "notes check and practice" so that the scores can be communicated to students and parents and collectively make up 20% of the over all letter grade.
+Sometimes the score is a completion grade and does not indicate the quality of the work, only that an attempt was made.
 Students are expected to take ownership of their own learning and correct their work when we go over the material in class and ask questions (either during class, during trojan time or via email).

 Assessments will be evaluated based on the College Board curriculum for AP Environmental Science.
 Students’ level of academic proficiency will be reported using the following proficiency Rubric:

-3 Proficient: The student demonstrates understanding of the science practice.
+3 Accomplished Understanding: The student demonstrates understanding of the science practice.
 The student meets course expectations.
 The student is able to analyze and peer review both their work and the work of others.

-1 Minimal: The student provides little evidence of meeting the science practice.
+1 Minimal or incomplete Understanding: The student provides little evidence of meeting the science practice.
 The student is well below course expectations even with support.
 The student will be provided feedback and additional support during trojan time in order to revise work.

-0 No Evidence: The student has not completed a sufficient amount of work to determine a proficiency level.
+0 No Evidence of Understanding: The student has not completed a sufficient amount of work to determine a proficiency level.

 Assessments are designed so that students can demonstrate both knowledge of the learning objectives but also competency with Skills/Science Practices.